sspencer/flappy/README.md

-# Flappy Bird
+# Flappy Dragon

 For the last week of 2021, purchased [Hands-on Rust](https://pragprog.com/titles/hwrust/hands-on-rust/) and am following along with the tutorial.
+This program implements a flappy bird type game.

 ## Building